 Continuing with the course assures International TEFL Academy that you are aware of your role as the student and what is required of you throughout this course.

 Your instructor is available by email.
 You can send your instructor an email at any time of the day or night and will receive a response within 24 – 48 hours.
 To find more information on your course instructor and contact details, please visit the profile section in your course.
 Your course instructor is not available by phone.

 Important Note: This syllabus, along with course tasks and due dates, are subject to change.
 It is the student’s responsibility to check ITA for corrections or updates to the syllabus.
 Any changes will be clearly noted in course announcements.

-- You must be an enrolled International TEFL Academy (ITA) student or graduate to enroll in any ITA specialty TEFL class.
+You must be an enrolled International TEFL Academy (ITA) student or graduate to enroll in any ITA specialty TEFL courses.